HiDoYa/scripts/README.md

 # Scripts

 Scripts, files, and other misc files for personal use.

-Many of these interact with shell scripts I wrote in zshrc.
+`git-setup.sh` is required to ensure the write git user will be used for this repository.

 - cattle (Keeps track of software packages for easy installation)
 - cmds (Shows description for custom bash functions/aliases)